datasciencecampus/pygrams/README.md

 2. To install pyGrams packages and dependencies, from the root directory (./pyGrams) run:

    ```
-   pip install -e
+   pip install -e .
    ```

-   This will install all the libraries and run some tests.
+   This will install all the libraries and then download their required datasets (namely NLTK's data).
+Once installed, setup will run some tests.
 If the tests pass, the app is ready to run.
 If any of the tests fail, please email [ons.patent.explorer@gmail.com](mailto:ons.patent.explorer@gmail.com) with a screenshot of the failure so that we may get back to you, or alternatively open a [GitHub issue here](https://github.com/datasciencecampus/pyGrams/issues).

-### System requirements
+### System Performance

-We have stress-tested `pygrams.py` using Windows 10 (64-bit) with 8GB memory (VM hosted on 2.1GHz Xeon E5-2620).
-We observed a linear increase in both execution time and memory usage in relation to number of documents analysed, resulting in:

-- Processing time: 41.2 documents/sec
-- Memory usage: 236.9 documents/MB

-For the sample files, this was recorded as:

-- 1,000 documents: 0:00:37
-- 10,000 documents: 0:04:45 (285s); 283MB
-- 100,000 documents: 0:40:10 (2,410s); 810MB
-- 500,000 documents: 3:22:08 (12,128s); 2,550MB
+The system performance was tested using a 2.7GHz Intel Core i7 16GB MacBook Pro using 3.2M US patent abstracts from approximately 2005 to 2018.
+Indicatively, it initially takes about 6 hours to produce a specially optimised 100,000 term TFIDF Dictionary with a file size under 100MB.
+Once this is created however, it takes approximately 1 minute to run a pyGrams popular terminology query, or approximately 7 minutes for an emerging terminology query.

 ## User guide